Are Contracts Copyrighted? Everything You Need to Know

 In one of his articles, Judge Stanley F. Birch Jr. narrated a conversation he had with a lawyer of a leading firm, well known for preparing real estate documents.
 The lawyer complained that his firm's document was copied in its entirety by another law firm on which Judge Birch advised him to sue the violators.
 Finally, the violating firm had to compensate the lawyer's firm for using its contract.

 In another case, AFLAC, an insurance company, drafted supplemental policies in a narrative style in order to make them easier for its customers.
 Another insurance company copied them verbatim.
 AFLAC sued the copying company for violation of copyright and the court granted a preliminary injunction against the defendant (perpetrator).

 Thus, overhauling a contract by making the standard language and phrases more readable creates a copyright in the new language.

 If you need help with questions like “are contracts copyrighted?” you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.